eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 The AgentMap provides the following functionalities:
 * inserting an agent name with default attributes
-* removing an agent name and its associated attributes
+* removing an agent name with its associated attributes
 * storing the agent attributes
 * updating an agent's node resource availability